-If you have purchased a property in a development which is still under construction and wish to sell prior to closing, you must do so by way of an assignment sale.
-You do not have title (ownership) and the condo is not yet registered so you are selling (or assigning) your Purchase Agreement.
+If you have purchased a property in a development that is still under construction and wishes to sell prior to closing, you must do so by way of an assignment sale.
+You do not have the Title (ownership) and the condo is not yet registered so you are selling (or assigning) your Purchase Agreement.
 Here are the Steps to Assign Your Condo:

 Get the Builder's Consent - In Principle (there is also a Final Approval)

 The first step is to confirm and clarify the terms of your contract as to the conditions and costs associated with an assignment.

 We can help you make your request to the Builder's lawyer to get the Builder's permission for you to assign your agreement, in principle.
 A typical Builder assignment fee is 1% of the original purchase price plus the Builder's legal fees ($800 or more).
 Some Builders have waived the assignment fee as a marketing incentive.
 Check your Agreement.
 This will usually be in an Amendment.

 We have created a process that aims at completing the assignment prior to your Interim Occupancy Date.
 The Occupancy period can be from 6-24 months or more.
 The new Buyer (Assignee) would assume the occupancy costs from the date of acceptance of the assignment until closing.
 The new Buyer would provide a negotiated deposit to secure the transaction.
 They would close and pay closing costs including land transfer taxes, and any levies (education, utility connections, etc.) that the Builder might allocate to the unit owners.